-As the short-term custodians of the land in which we operate, we respect the role of our First Nation Partners, Traditional Owners and Custodians of the land and consider environmental and Cultural Heritage as both an honour and a responsibility.
-We value the partnerships we have built and are committed to working together to protect their Cultural Heritage and advance outcomes for First Nation Partners and Indigenous Peoples.
-Our relationships are integrated into our values driven approach, reflected in our Sustainability Principles and supported by our Sustainability Performance Standards and ongoing practical implementation of these standards.
+As the short-term custodians of the land in which we operate, we respect the rights and role of First Nation Partners and Indigenous Peoples and consider environmental and cultural heritage as an honour and responsibility.
+We value our partnerships and are committed to working together to identify, protect and preserve Indigenous cultural heritage.
+We commit to preserving and promoting our First Nation Partners and Indigenous Peoples’ history, culture, and outcomes.

-- Supporting the improvement and sustainability of their social and economic conditions including negotiated royalties or consideration to employment and training opportunities and awareness of business opportunities that may arise within the operational footprint
+- Supporting the improvement and sustainability of their social and economic conditions including negotiated royalties, compensation, or consideration to employment and training opportunities and awareness of business opportunities within the operational footprint

 Identiﬁcation of Stone Artefacts at Drummond